Flank/flank-dashboard/metrics/web/docs/features/navigation/01_navigation_design.md

 The following section provides implementation details of a new navigation system for the Metrics Web Application.
 As navigation is related to the UI of the application, the required changes affect only the presentation layer.
 Read more about layers and their responsibilities in the [Metrics Web Application architecture document](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/01_metrics_web_application_architecture.md).

 According to the above class diagram, we should implement several classes to integrate the Router class into the application.
-Here is a list of them providing short descriptions for each class:
+Here is a list of them providing a short description for each class:
 - `MetricsRouteInformationParser` as the app-specific [`RouteInformationParser`](#route-information-parser) with the `RouteConfigurationFactory` to simplify parsing.
 - `MetricsRouterDelegate`as the app-specific [`RouterDelegate`](#router-delegate).
 - `NavigationNotifier` to manage pages and rebuild the `Navigator`.
 - `MetricsPageFactory` to simplify creating pages within the `NavigationNotifier`.
 Once the required classes are implemented and ready to use, we can migrate the application to the new navigation.
 In the `MetricsApp` we should replace the `MaterialApp` constructor with the `MaterialApp.router()` and inject the required fields.
 Follow the design examined in the class diagram to integrate all implemented classes.
-After all classes in place and configured, the new navigation is integrated!
+After all classes are in place and configured, the new navigation is integrated!

 The following sequence diagrams describe the navigation process using the new `Navigation 2.0` integrated.